-An accessible toilet at market place and the Stables.
+An accessible toilet at Market Place and the Stables.

-Two wheelchairs available to borrow for free.
+Two wheelchairs are available to borrow for free.

-A powered stair climber at the Chapel for those who find it difficult to climb the steps.
+There is a powered stair climber at the Chapel for those who find it difficult to climb the steps.

-We have level access into the main cafe via the shop.
+There is level access into the main cafe via the shop.

 If you have any questions about these facilities or have special access needs, please get in touch on 01207 541820 before you visit.